jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

     Log.e("saveToExternalStorage error", e.getMessage());
 }
 ```
-To load the trained network from storage
+To load the trained network from storage you can use the restoreMultiLayerNetwork method.
 ``` java
 try{
     //Load the model